pieterjandesmedt/vite-et-reves/content/captains-log/2019-10-16-crotone-le-castella-nice-swim-upwind-rollercoaster.md

 {{< image src="IMG_7369.jpg" alt="" ratio="3x2" >}}

 We rounded the cape.
 The wind freshened to 20 knots.
 Then 25.
 Then 30.
 35. Almost 40.
 It became a wild, non-stop rollercoaster.
 The waves sometimes broke over Vite & Rêves.
 She changed into a submarine.
 When I had to go to the mast to fix something, I was soaked in seconds.
-Luckily, it was only half an hour.
+Luckily, it was only an hour and a half.

 We docked in the extremely protected harbor of Le Castella.
 The propellor caught the lazy line again just as the boat was made fast.
 No biggie.
 The line wasn't cut and I freed the propellor easily in the morning.
 We thought about it and now know how to prevent this situation.
 You live, you learn.